mlpack/mlpack/README.md

 The mlpack website can be found at http://www.mlpack.org and it contains numerous tutorials and extensive documentation.
 This README serves as a guide for what mlpack is, how to install it, how to run it, and where to find more documentation.
-The website should be consulted for further information:
+Read the links below for further information:

   - [mlpack homepage](http://www.mlpack.org/)
   - [Tutorials](http://www.mlpack.org/docs/mlpack-git/doxygen/tutorials.html)